-Despite not enough time to establish any remote work policies or guidelines, most companies have seen a spike in productivity.
-As a result, many organizations around the world are planning to go fully remote to provide their employees with a better work-life balance and save up on infrastructure costs.
+As most companies have seen a spike in remote work productivity, many organizations around the world are planning to go fully remote to provide their employees with a better work-life balance and save up on infrastructure costs.

-But before you take the big plunge, it is important to know the advantages and disadvantages of going remote.
+But before you take the big plunge, it is important to know the pros and cons of working remotely.

 1. Better work-life balance